How to get to Tartu?

 Tartu train station is a little bit farther from the city center, for first time travelers it is best to take a taxi from there to your destination.

 The University Main Building, Ülikooli St. 18, is conveniently located in the city center, close to the northeastern corner of the Town Hall Square and just a few minutes' walk from the Tartu bus terminal or Raatuse Student Residence.
 International Student Service is located in the right wing of the building, entrance from the courtyard (rooms 132 and134).
-See the map with all of UT's buildings.
+Have a look at a virtual tour of our study buildings.